WaghRahul/Salary-Prediction-of-Data-Professions/README.md

-# Salary-Prediction-of-Data-Professions-Mentorness-ML-Internship-Project-2

-Title: Salary Prediction of Data Professions
+# Salary Prediction of Data Professions

-Discription: The project "Salary Prediction of Data Professions" utilizes a dataset containing various attributes of data professionals, including demographics, job details, and performance metrics.
-After importing necessary libraries and data, preprocessing steps like handling missing values and outliers were executed.
-Exploratory data analysis provided insights into the data distribution and relationships between variables.
-Feature engineering involved creating new features like years of experience and experience levels.
-Four models - Linear Regression, Decision Tree, Random Forest, and Gradient Boosting - were trained and evaluated for their performance in predicting salaries.
-Linear Regression proved robust with accurate predictions and low error rates.
-Decision Tree showed moderate performance but potential for improvement.
-Random Forest exhibited minimal deviation from actual values, making it a suitable choice.
-Gradient Boosting displayed strong performance and high accuracy, making it the preferred model.
-Each model has its strengths, catering to different requirements of salary prediction tasks.
+***Overview:***
+Developed predictive models to estimate salaries of data professionals using a comprehensive dataset with demographic, job, and performance metrics.

+***Key Steps:***
+- **Data Preprocessing:** Handled missing values and outliers.
+- **Exploratory Data Analysis:** Gained insights into data distribution and variable relationships.
+- **Feature Engineering:** Created new features like years of experience and experience levels.
+- **Model Training and Evaluation:** Trained and evaluated Linear Regression, Decision Tree, Random Forest, and Gradient Boosting models.
+Gradient Boosting achieved the highest accuracy.

+***Skills Used:*** Python, Data Preprocessing, Exploratory Data Analysis, Feature Engineering, Machine Learning, Linear Regression, Decision Tree, Random Forest, Gradient Boosting

+***Conclusion:***
+This project highlights the use of various machine learning models to predict salaries, with Gradient Boosting emerging as the most accurate model.